Skip to content

 Content leaks are inevitable at scale.
 The question isn’t whether your content will be shared without permission — it’s how quickly you detect and respond to it.

 Manual monitoring: Periodically reverse image search your content using Google Images or TinEye.
-Search your creator name on common leak forums, Telegram channels, and Reddit.
-This is time-consuming but free.
+Search your creator name on common leak forums and Telegram channels.

-Automated monitoring: Services like BranditScan, Rulta, and DMCA.com offer automated scanning that detects your content across the web and facilitates takedowns.
-The monthly cost is worth it once your content library is large enough to be a theft target.
+Automated monitoring: Services like BranditScan, Rulta, and DMCA.com scan automatically and facilitate takedowns.
+Worth the monthly cost once your content library is large enough to be a theft target.

 The DMCA Process

-When you find stolen content, the Digital Millennium Copyright Act (DMCA) provides the legal mechanism for removal.
-Here’s the process:
+When you find stolen content, the Digital Millennium Copyright Act gives you the legal mechanism for removal:

-1. Document the infringement — screenshot the stolen content with the URL, date, and any relevant context
+1. Document the infringement — screenshot with the URL, date, and context

-3. File a DMCA takedown notice — send a formal notice to the platform’s designated DMCA agent (most platforms have a reporting form)
+3. File a DMCA takedown notice with the platform’s designated DMCA agent (most have a reporting form)

-4. Include required elements: your contact information, identification of the copyrighted work, identification of the infringing material, a good-faith statement, and your physical or electronic signature
+4. Your notice needs: your contact info, identification of your original work, identification of the infringing material, a good-faith statement, and your signature

-5. Follow up — platforms have varying response times (48 hours to 2 weeks).
-If they don’t respond, escalate to their hosting provider
+5. Follow up — platforms have varying response times (48 hours to 2 weeks)

 Filing DMCA takedowns is free.
 You don’t need a lawyer for basic takedowns.
-However, for large-scale infringement or unresponsive platforms, a DMCA service or attorney can handle the process more efficiently.
+For large-scale infringement or unresponsive platforms, a DMCA service or attorney can handle it more efficiently.

 Content You Should Never Share

-• Full-face content combined with explicit content — this is the highest-risk combination for doxxing
+• Full-face content combined with explicit content — this combination creates maximum doxxing risk

 • Content filmed in identifiable locations — your home, your neighborhood, specific venues